State courts alone handle roughly 100 million cases every year.

 No matter which route you decide to go, make sure that you are clear on what you’re agreeing to ahead of time.
 If you’re entering into a contingency agreement with a lawyer, for example, you’ll want to double-check that you won’t be responsible for additional expenses if the court case is lost.

-Did you find this article about how to hire a lawyer with no funds helpful?
-If so, be sure to check out the rest of our blog for more informative articles!
+Did you find this article about how to hire a lawyer with no money helpful?
+If so, be sure to check out the rest of our attorney client section for more informative articles!